Major Identified Areas of Research

 - MoU with National Bureau of Fish Genetic Resource (ICAR), Lucknow December 2019

-- MoU with Directorate of Coldwater Fisheries (ICAR), Bhimtal – scheduled for March
+- MoU with Directorate of Coldwater Fisheries (ICAR), Bhimtal – (In process)

 - Agreement with Dept. of Biology at the University of Copenhagen and the Greenland Institute of Natural Resources, under International Network Programme (INP) funded by Danish Agency of Science and Higher Education, Ministry of Higher Education and Science, Denmark -2019